dell-cloud-marketplace/docker-varnish/README.md

 # docker-varnish
-A web application accelerator also known as a caching HTTP reverse proxy.
+This installs [Varnish 3.0](https://www.varnish-cache.org/docs/3.0/index.html) which is web application accelerator also known as a caching HTTP reverse proxy.
 You install it in front of any server that speaks HTTP and configure it to cache the contents.
-Varnish Cache is really, really fast.
-It typically speeds up delivery with a factor of 300 - 1000x, depending on your architecture.
+It makes your web site go faster.

 ## Components
 The stack comprises the following components: